-VIU offers a 5% tuition discount per semester for family members concurrently studying at VIU.
-The discount is valid as long as the family members are enrolled and paying tuition.
+Virginia International University offers a 5% tuition discount per semester for immediate family members studying concurrently and on a full-time basis at VIU.
+The discount is valid as long as the immediate family members (which are defined as parents, children, brothers, sisters, and spouses) are enrolled and paying tuition.
+The discount is applied to the tuition fees of both students.

-Parents, children, brothers, sisters, and spouses of students are eligible for the discount when: